Some easy-to-implement principles about how to organise the products on your website and what mechanics you can employ to help your visitor find them.

 In all cases, to state the obvious, make sure the visitor is directed to the specific place they choose.

 Another consideration is the management of this category hierarchy.
 In a word, it must be maintainable by whatever content management system or e-commerce platform you are using.
-For example in Magento, which Screen Pages has now used for over 25 online retailers, the category tree can be edited in entirety in the admin panel, including category creation, moving, copying, deleting etc. A particular point of pain can be the management of the top navigation categories themselves – especially once day-to-day merchandising begins.
+For example in Magento, which Screen Pages has now used since early 2009, the category tree can be edited in entirety in the admin panel/CMS, including category creation, moving, copying, deleting etc. A particular point of pain can be the management of the top navigation categories themselves – especially once day-to-day merchandising begins.
 Based on a study of your trading categories and product taxonomy, you design your website 8 top categories all under your control.
 You add three – where do they go?
 Or you remove 3 – where do the spaces come in?
 What happens if a new category name is dramatically longer or shorter than the original set?
 Panic sets in as the website degrades from “professional” to “amateur”.
 My best advice is to left-align them and fit the menu highlight to the width of the category name.
 And a allow content-managed area where you can add in some static links if you reduce the number of categories.
 In Magento this is easy as categories in the navigation need not have products in them.

 Dealing with the folk who want some inspiration, ideas or good old-fashioned deal s should be managed using conventional merchandising concepts.
 The “sale” and “new “ categories always get a lot of clicks and account for a big share of the clicks from your home page.
 Make these categories in the same way as you would create “garden” or “kitchen” and give them prominence.
 Other categorisation techniques that work well are “customer favourites”, “best sellers”, “editor’s picks” and so on.
 What other people do or recommend can help a new visitor self-select: it acts as a psychological draw and defines you in the visitor’s mind.
 Again, these can be built into the conventional navigation framework quite easily and they can have their own sub-categorisation.